-To tackle these health concerns, UK local authorities have declared over 500 Air Quality Management Areas, of which 44 are declared due to pollution from roads within Highways England’s network.
+To tackle these health concerns, UK local authorities have declared over 500 Air Quality Management Areas, of which 44 are declared due to pollution from roads within National Highways’ network.
 Nitrogen Dioxide (NO2) is the main pollutant, followed by particulate matter (PM).

 Variable speed limits (VSLs) are already delivering major reductions in congestion and improvements in safety across the UK’s motorway network.
 This project will seek to identify how the use of this VSL technology can also impact on vehicle emissions.

-Sensors will report critical data every minute to deliver air quality predictions at a much higher resolution than previously, with the ability to determine how varying the speed limit can improve air quality in the local vicinity.
-Frequent modelling and prediction will enable the introduction of ‘air quality’ speed restrictions, only when necessary, in response to each predicted poor air quality event.
+Sensors reported critical data every minute to deliver air quality predictions at a much higher resolution than previously, with the ability to determine how varying the speed limit can improve air quality in the local vicinity.
+Frequent modelling and prediction enabled the introduction of ‘air quality’ speed restrictions, only when necessary, in response to each predicted poor air quality event.

-Nicander will provide their curo360 system to demonstrate the setting of variable message signs and mandatory speed limits when poor quality events are predicted and an alert is raised by the AQATANE system; this process is automated through the use of curo360’s rules engine and business process management functionality. curo360 will collect and display congestion and device status data from Highways England’s NTIS system; implementation of actual settings would be replicated in the appropriate smart motorway system and reflected in updated status data received from NTIS.
+Nicander provided their curo360 system to demonstrate the setting of variable message signs and mandatory speed limits when poor quality events were predicted and an alert raised by the AQATANE system; this process was automated through the use of curo360’s rules engine and business process management functionality. curo360 collected and displayed congestion and device status data from National Highways’ NTIS system.